 How do I choose a hammock tarp?
 A Buying Guide

 A tarp is a necessity for hammock camping as you don’t have any protection above you while you sleep at night.
-Rains are hard to predict and they can ruin your hammock camping even in summers.
+Rains are hard to predict and they can ruin your hammock camping even in summer.
 So tarp is good protection for a night of worry-free sleep.

 Camping requires serious planning, packing, and preparation.
 It is important to choose a tarp that will last all these years so that it can be used on future camping trips or other outdoor adventures.
 Consider how long you are going to use the tarp before buying one.
 Tarps are made of lightweight materials like ripstop nylon or polyester and will last longer than those made of cotton.